Khost rebellion (1924–1925): Height of the rebellion and holy war (August 1924)

+Debut of the Afghan air force and government resurgence (August–December 1924)

 On 22 August, two British airplanes reached Kabul and were purchased by the Amir.
 On 27 August, Herr Weisz flew one of these to Hisarak.
 His unexpected appearance there is credibly reported to have broken up a rebel concentration, which was preparing for an attack on the Government forces, and it can scarcely be an accident that after this date the rebels made no further advance, while their morale gradually deteriorated.
+This marked the first combat operation of the nascent Afghan Air Force.
+Louis Dupree assesses the introduction of air power as the turning point of the conflict, stating that it had "a salutory effect on tribal forces when they appeared on the scene, bombing and strafing the rebels."

 On 25 August, rebel forces successfully attacked Kulangar, where they destroyed 2 government battalions.
 Heavy fighting also took place in the Southern Province from 23 to 26 August, and 4 days later 1500 troops under Mir Zamer Khan defected to the government.

 As of late August/early September, Gardez remained under siege.

 On 2 September, the rebels in the Logar sent messages to Shah Wali requesting a truce.
 The next day, Weisz, during a flight over the Hisarak and Wardak areas, dropped leaflets calling on the rebels to surrender before severer measures were taken against them.
 It is significant that on the back of these leaflets were printed details of the organisation of the Great Assembly.
 The rebels' request for a truce was recognised by the Government as actuated by a desire to gain time.
 Time, however, was just what the Government also required, and no effort was therefore made by the latter to bring the discussions to a close.
 In the ensuing weeks, thousands of recruits flowed from Kohistan and the Hazarajat to Kabul.
 The truce lasted intermittently until 16 September, when hostilities were resumed by an attack on the Kunari contingent under Mir Zamer Khan.
 This was finally repulsed by mid-day on 17 September With a loss to the rebels amounting, according to reliable information, to between 400-500 hundred killed.
 In contrast, Zamer Khan lost 100 of his own men.
 The Kunaris, to everyone’s surprise, appeared to have fought with great determination.
 It is probable however that by this time the Ahmedzais had ceased to take an active part in the rebel operations, possibly due to this defeat.